Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch04-CSS/1adding-CSS/README.md

 1. View on screen, view on print preview is same? if not check your work.

+1. Mark your work as complete, before continuing to the bonus

-## Continuing Bonus
+## Bonus

+1. CSS:
-1. Create a button that when clicked updates some of the CSS values we have used so far.
+1. JS: Create a button that when clicked updates some of the CSS values we have used so far.